 Caribbean CBI programmes compared: Which is right for you?

 All five programmes allow inclusion of spouses and dependent children.
-Most also permit parents and, in some cases, siblings to join the application.
-None require physical residency before or after approval.
+The majority also allow parents and sometimes siblings to apply.
+There is no physical residency required before and after approval.

 European citizenship through Golden Visa residency